 Reports that President Obama will propose $300 billion in tax cuts and federal spending tomorrow night to create jobs for Americans drew Republican criticism today on the Senate floor.
-Sen. Jeff Sessions, R-Ala., said that Republicans will oppose any new spending plan not offset by spending cuts.
+Sen. Jefferson Sessions, R-Ala., said that Republicans will oppose any new spending plan not offset by spending cuts.

 “We’re going to add another $300 billion in spending, not paid for.
 Borrowed, every penny of it,” Sessions said. ”At some point this country gets to a position where you cannot continue to borrow without damaging the economy.”

 Sessions criticized the public works projects such as school construction that President Obama may call for tomorrow night.

 “I don’t think school buildings is the problem with our education right now.
 And when you don’t have any money, you’ve got to be careful about borrowing more to spend.”

 Sessions said that another presidential speech is “no substitute” for a budget or for a detailed plan. ”Is it too much to ask for a real plan?”
 Sessions asked.

 The White House has so far been mum on the details of President Obama’s speech.